iotaledger/integration-services/documentation/docs/services/audit-trail-gateway/use-cases.md

 6. The **device Z** uses the GW APIs to add data to **channel A**.
 7. **Tool C** is automatically notified of new data coming from **device Z**.

-## Guaranteeing the Immutability of Large Data Sets
+## Assuring the Immutability of Large Data Sets

 This scenario includes storing and sharing data across an organizations' data sets maintained in large data lakes while guaranteeing that the data sets have not been altered over time or passed to unauthorized parties.